persiannlp/parsinlu/README.md

 # ParsiGLUE
-ParsiGLUE a comprehensive suit of high-level NLP tasks, for Persian language.
+ParsiGLUE is a comprehensive suit of high-level NLP tasks for Persian language.
 This suit contains 6 different key NLP tasks --- *Reading Comprehension*, *Multiple-Choice Question-Answering*, *Textual Entailment*, *Sentiment Analysis*, *Query Paraphrasing* and *Machine Translation*.

 These challenges are collected by expert annotators native in Persian language and from various sources.
-If you'd like to see additional details on the dataset and how we collected, please checkout [our publication](#citation).
+If you'd like to see additional details on the dataset and how we collected, please check out [our publication](#citation).

 ## Getting the data
-You can find the data in the [`data/`](data) directory.
+You can find the data under the [`data/`](data) directory.

 ## Leaderboard
-On our [leaderboard page](parsiglue.com) we host the state-of-art scores for each challenge task.
+On our [leaderboard page](https://parsiglue.com) we host the state-of-art scores for each challenge task.

 ## Baselines
  - Download the data and include it in the `data/` directory.